arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/effects/fx/README.md

 This simplification is manifested in the world of suspended effects in the fact that all values of type `Kind<F, A>` can bind to `A` in the left hand side in a non blocking fashion because Kotlin supports imperative CPS and continuation styles syntactically.
 Arrow Fx uses the Kotlin compiler native support for implicit CPS to achieve direct syntax for effectful monads.

-This has a tremendous impact in program declaration since all the functional combinators where before you had as return type a `Kind<F, A>` are gone. `map`, `flatMap`, etc. are either gone from the syntax or their returned values are flattened and automatically bound in the monad context and transparent to the user.
+This has a tremendous impact in program declaration since all the functional combinators where before you had as return type a `Kind<F, A>` are gone.
+`map`, `flatMap` are no longer necessary because their returned values are flattened and automatically bound in the monad context.

-This leads us to realize that there is a direct relationship between `suspend () -> A` and `Kind<F, A>` or what in Scala is `F[A]`.
+This leads us to realize that there is a some direct relationship between `suspend () -> A` and `Kind<F, A>` or what in Scala is `F[A]`.
-This relationship establishes that a `suspend` function denoting an effect can be lifted to operate in the monadic context of a suspend capable data type.
+This relationship establishes that a `suspend` function denoting an effect can be deferred and controlled by the monadic context of a suspend capable data type.

 `effect()` takes us without blocking semantics from a suspended function to any `Kind<F, A>` for which an `Async<F>` extension exists.
-This includes IO and pretty much everything you are using today in a tagless final or IO wrapping style in FP.
+This includes IO and pretty much everything you are using today in a tagless final or IO wrapping style FP.

 This relationship also eliminates the need to ever use any of the functional combinators you find in the `Functor<F>` hierarchy for effectful monads.
 All of them are swallowed by equivalent direct syntax in the environment as demonstrated in the examples below:

 #### Good bye `Functor`, `Applicative` and `Monad`